If you’re surfing the internet looking for information on how to 1031 exchange business into mineral rights, you’ve come to the right place.

 - Inventory & Number of Employees

 Most commonly, the sale of a business rarely comes in the form of one single check.
-Instead, liquidating or folding businesses often diversify their portfolio by selling their capital and property assets as in separate entities.
+Instead, liquidating or folding businesses often diversify their portfolio by selling their capital and property assets as separate entities.

 Taxes Paid on the Sale of a Business